DianaLanciano/Corona-wedding-planner/README.md

 The wedding planner its a project that allows to plan a wedding.
 The website was built with ASP.NET Core MVC Web Application.

-#Motivation
-The application motivation is to create an web application that serves both the customers and store managers.

 # Features